 5.1 We are required by law to apply certain measures designed to combat money laundering and the financing of terrorism.
 We reserve the right to apply such measures in respect of all Services provided to a Client.
 These measures include, but are not limited to, client identification and verification procedures.

-5.3.
-The Client is required to immediately notify us of any material changes in the beneficial ownership structure or control of the Client (or if the Client is a limited partnership, any material changes in the beneficial ownership or control of the general partner of the Client), of any change in its operational activities, and of any change in the usual residential, business, correspond-ence or email addresses, or in the contact telephone number of the directors, shareholders or general partners of the Client.
+5.3 The Client is required to immediately notify us of any material changes in the beneficial ownership structure or control of the Client (or if the Client is a limited partnership, any material changes in the beneficial ownership or control of the general partner of the Client), of any change in its operational activities, and of any change in the usual residential, business, correspondence or email addresses, or in the contact telephone number of the directors, shareholders or general partners of the Client.

-5.4.
-Where there is a material change in the beneficial ownership or control of the Client, the Client will provide us with such additional information as we may reasonably require in order for us to meet our obligations (whether such obligations arise pursuant to applicable laws or in order to satisfy our own internal procedures).
+5.4 Where there is a material change in the beneficial ownership or control of the Client, the Client will provide us with such additional information as we may reasonably require in order for us to meet our obligations (whether such obligations arise pursuant to applicable laws or in order to satisfy our own internal procedures).

-5.5.
-If we are not provided with such information as we reasonably require to enable us to meet our obligations, we may decline to provide Services, cease to act for the Client pending provision of such information and/or terminate our Services Contract with the Client.
+5.5 If we are not provided with such information as we reasonably require to enable us to meet our obligations, we may decline to provide Services, cease to act for the Client pending provision of such information and/or terminate our Services Contract with the Client.

 6. Bribery and Corruption

-6.1.
-We are committed to acting professionally and with integrity in the provision of our Services and do not tolerate bribery and corruption of any sort.
+6.1 We are committed to acting professionally and with integrity in the provision of our Services and do not tolerate bribery and corruption of any sort.

-6.2.
-Where we are aware of or suspect the occurrence of bribery or corruption in connection with the Client or with any service provided to the Client, we may decline to engage with or terminate our contract with the Client at our discretion.
+6.2 Where we are aware of or suspect the occurrence of bribery or corruption in connection with the Client or with any service provided to the Client, we may decline to engage with or terminate our contract with the Client at our discretion.

 7. Provision of Information by the Client

-7.1.
-To enable us to perform our Services, you will promptly supply all information and assistance and all access to documentation in your possession, custody or under your control and to personnel under your control, where required by us or which you would reasonably expect to be relevant to us to perform the Services we are providing.
+7.1 To enable us to perform our Services, you will promptly supply all information and assistance and all access to documentation in your possession, custody or under your control and to personnel under your control, where required by us or which you would reasonably expect to be relevant to us to perform the Services we are providing.
 You will use your best endeavours to procure such information, assistance and access where it is not in your possession or custody or under your control.
-If requested by us you will confirm in writing such information as we may require from time to time.
+If requested by us, you will confirm in writing such information as we may require from time to time.
 You will keep us fully informed of any developments and information which may come to your attention, and which might have a bearing on the provision of our Services.